alexansaa/Hello_Microverse_Alex/README.md

 ### Install

-The project may not need further instalation.
-Only having Visual Studio Code may be necesary to keep with the README file step-by-step guide.
+The project may need instalation of Lighthouse, Webhint and Stylelint.
+The installation of these packages is up to you, or you can follow Microverse linters link to search for more info.
+Also having Visual Studio Code may be necesary to keep with the README file step-by-step guide.

 <!--
 Example command: